cloudoperators/greenhouse/docs/reference/components/plugindefinition.md

 weight: 2
 ---

 A PluginDefinition brings either a UI application, a Helm chart deployment, or both, to the Greenhouse platform.
 The Helm chart for a PluginDefinition can be used to deploy infrastructure components to a Kubernetes cluster managed with Greenhouse.
-The PluginDefinition provides an opinionated way to configure, integrated and deploy these components with Greenhouse.
+The PluginDefinition provides an opinionated way to configure, integrate and deploy these components with Greenhouse.

 ## Example PluginDefinition Spec